 Following acceptance of an application to defer payment of LBTT, you must include the deferral reference number on the LBTT return (and any future return in relation to the transaction).
 If a return has already been submitted, you must amend the return to include the reference number.

-Any amendment to or further return must be submitted within 30 days of any event become certain or known and tax paid at the same time.
+Any further return must be submitted within 30 days of any event becoming certain or known and tax paid at the same time.

 We may refuse an application for deferral of payment in the following circumstances:

 - whole or some part of the chargeable consideration is not contingent or uncertain;